 Most people don’t go out the door to the street for no reason; they have a destination in mind.
 They are going to work, to school, to shop or play.
 Measuring accessibility helps WSDOT evaluate what people care about when they travel – the ease of reaching destinations by different travel modes.
 Accessibility measures account for both transportation network conditions and the land uses those networks are meant to connect.

-Using Sugar Access
+Using Cube Access

 - Points of interest like schools, grocery stores, or parks (data provided by HERE, a navigation company)